DawidWraga/davstack/packages/service/README.md

 		// The inputs / outputs are type safe and validated by Zod const pdf = await generatePdf(ctx, { html: project.invoiceHtml });

-		// Services are just functions - so no limitaitons of content types (eg files, streams, etc, can be passed around easily) await sendEmail(ctx, {
+		// Services are just functions - so no limitaitons of content types (eg files, streams, etc) await sendEmail(ctx, {
 			to: input.to,
 			subject: 'Invoice',